-- Catalogue direct – It is a channel in which consumer selects or order products from a printed or online catalogue.
+- Catalog direct – It is a channel in which consumer selects or order products from a printed or online catalog.

 - Sales team – Sales team create awareness for a product among the potential customer and prepare him for interaction with the sales team.

-- Value-added Reseller -It is a type of company or reseller which adds some value and features to the existing product and resells it.
+- Value-added Reseller -It is a type of company or reseller that adds some value and features to the existing product and resells it.